 Section 2.6- Divisional Committees –The mission of Divisional Committees, under the direction of the Education Director, is to develop course-related activities and annually review course material.
-The committees assist in the development of curriculum for in-person learning activities that include but not limited to Antiques and Residential Contents, Fine Art, Specialty Studies, Distance Education, Webinars and other electronic forms of education.
+The committees assist in the development of curriculum for in-person learning activities that include but not limited to Antiques, Furnishings + Decorative Arts, Fine Art, Gems & Jewelry, Specialty Studies, Private Client Services, Distance Education, Webinars, and other electronic forms of education.

 Section 2.7 Ethics – The responsibility of the committee is to oversee the development of procedures for processing ethics complaints, oversee the implementation of such procedures, and periodically review the Code of Ethics.

 Section 2.8 Finance and Audit Committee – The responsibility of the committee is to offer financial policy and coordinate approved auditing procedures.
 The committee reviews ISA financial statements on a quarterly basis.
 The committee should include board and non-board members to promote organizational transparency.